ProjectKasumi/android_build_flags/README.md

-# Build flags for Stellar-Weeb
+# Build flags for Project Kasumi

 ## Everything is easy if you know.
 And so here I provide all the flags you can use to configure your build.